-BLUE CRAB fishing is fair but improving.
-Crabs are in the molting phase (sally crab) and becoming more active in the tidal creeks and rivers as the water warms up.
-There appears to be a lot of smaller crabs out there...a good sign for a great summer/fall crabbing.
-They are not reliable everywhere quite yet but as we get into August crabs should be more and more abundant.
-Please remember it's mating season for the crabs and release all egg-bearing females (sooks or lemon bellies).
-There are some large "jimmies" (male crabs) being captured (8.0 inches spike to spike) along with some impressive sooks.
-Remember...all egg bearing females must be released without avoidable harm.
+BLUE CRAB fishing is very good in all tidal creeks and bays.
+Many of the large Jimmies (male crabs) have moved upstream.
+Incoming tide has produced better crab fishing...as the crabs migrate into the shallow water to feed.
+Remember...all egg bearing females must be released without avoidable injury.
 Minimum carapace length is 5 inches for a hard shell crab.
-Blue crab fishermen.
-These turtles are also feeding and laying eggs along CT's coast.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited and it's illegal to snag blue crabs.
 Chicken with the skin on it (along with a long handle net) is the preferred method to capture these tasty crabs.
 Blue Crab Fact Sheet